Travel Notes blog

 Heat some water for the pasta and when boiling, salt and add the pasta.
 Then put a drop of olive oil and a clove of garlic in a large frying pan.
 When hot, take out the garlic and add the prawns.
 Gently fry, adding a little salt and splash of white wine which should evaporate.
 Briefly add the halve cherry tomatoes but make sure you don't cook the prawns for more than 2/3 minutes.

 When the pasta is al dente, drain but keep a cup of pasta water aside.
 Add the pasta to the prawns and mix well.
 Then place in a large serving bowl, and add the pesto.
-Mix well again and, if too dry, add a couple of spoonfulls of the pasta water.
+Mix well again and, if too dry, add a couple of spoonfuls of the pasta water.
 Serve and enjoy with a glass of good dry white.

 11. Spaghetti con i piselli e mentuccia